avlind/agentspace-auth-management/README.md

 1. Enter your GCP Project ID in the configuration section (this field might be pre-filled if set via `.env` or environment variable).
 2. Navigate between the "Create Authorization" and "Delete Authorization" tabs.
+3. Currently, the user must remember/track the authorization id(s) they have created, if they wish to delete them later.
+There is no GET or `list` method(s) for Authorizations as of 21 May 2025.
 3. Fill in the required details for the desired action and click the corresponding button.
 4. Status and results will be displayed in the status area below the buttons.
-5. Check `webui_activity.log` in the script's directory for detailed logs of API calls and responses.
+5. Check `activity.log` in the script's directory for detailed logs of API calls and responses.